nomad-dormouse/mnist-digit-recognizer/README.md

 - Monitored for health and connectivity
 - Protected with proper access controls

-For database management commands, see the [Server Helpers Guide](server/helpers/README.md).
+For database management commands, see the [Remote Helpers Guide](remote/helpers/README.md).

 ## Technical Details